ikmb-denbi/genome-annotation/docs/installation.md

 > If you think that there are other people using the pipeline who would benefit from your configuration (eg. other common cluster setups), please let us know.
 We can add a new configuration and profile which can used by specifying `-profile <name>` when running the pipeline.

-If you are the only person to be running this pipeline, you can simply modify the **_genome-annotation/conf/custom.config_** file to include the especifications of your cluster.
+If you are the only person to be running this pipeline, you can simply modify the [custom.config](../conf/custom.config) file to include the especifications of your cluster.
 Then remember to run the pipeline with `-profile conda_custom`.
-This profile automatically uses the **_custom.config_** file, so keep the file name!
+This profile automatically uses the [custom.config](../conf/custom.config) file, so keep the file name!

-If you are familiar with Nextflow, you can add your own profiles by changing the **_genome-annotation/nextflow.config_** file.
+If you are familiar with Nextflow, you can add your own profiles by changing the [nextflow.config](../nextflow.config) file.

 #### Configuration for local execution (`local`)